What to Know

 D.C. has a system to find and correct dangerous safety violations in apartments registered with the city.
 But illegal apartments often go unnoticed until a tragedy occurs.

-In the District, the detection of potentially hazardous illegal apartments depends on renters to know their rights and neighbors to report anything suspicious, the DCRA director said.
+In the District, the detection of potentially hazardous illegal apartments depends on renters to know their rights and neighbors to report anything suspicious, DCRA's director said.
 The same thing happens in cities across the country, experts say.

-Since Jan.
-2013, the owners of at least 46 properties have been ticketed for operating housing without certificates of occupancy.
+Since January 2013, the owners of at least 46 D.C. properties have been ticketed for operating housing without certificates of occupancy.

-But D.C. officials know the true number of illegal apartments is likely higher.
-If the owner of a property on the books as a single-family house rents out unsafe apartments or rooms, the odds the illegal housing will be discovered are slim, DCRA director Melinda Bolling said.
+But D.C. officials believe the true number of illegal apartments is higher.
+If the owner of a property on the books as a single-family house rents out unsafe apartments or rooms, odds are slim that the illegal housing will be discovered, DCRA director Melinda Bolling said.